jbkinney/mavenn/README.md

 Sort-Seq Tools is a software package for analyzing data from a variety massively parallel assays, including Sort-Seq assays, Massively Parallel Reporter assays, and Deep Mutational Scanning assays.
 Sort-Seq Tools provides a set of command line routines, which are listed in the [documentation][documentation].
 Details can be found in the accompanying paper

-Ireland WT, Kinney JB (2016) Sort-Seq Tools: modeling sequence-function relationships from massively parallel assays. bioRxiv doi:???
+Citation: Ireland WT, Kinney JB (2016) Sort-Seq Tools: modeling sequence-function relationships from massively parallel assays. bioRxiv doi:???

 ## Requriements